GOP candidate Vernon Jones says gay rights, civil rights are ‘two different things’ - NewsBreak

 LGBT rights, specifically revolving around the transgender community, have become a key issue in the lead up to the 2022 midterms.

-Republican-led state legislatures across the country have introduced or passed bills that would ban gender-affirming care for transgender youth.Idaho Supreme Court temporarily halts abortion ban
+Republican-led state legislatures across the country have introduced or passed bills that would ban gender-affirming care for transgender youth.Does questioning the theory of evolution mean you’re racist?
+Study suggests it does

 States including Florida, Utah and Alabama have passed legislation that would ban transgender women and girls from participating on the sports team that corresponds with their gender identity.